sburnett/bismark-release-manager/README.md

     brm groups list testbed

-and list all groups and their contents:
+and list all groups and their contents together:

     brm groups list-all

 ### Upgrading a Package

-Suppose you discover a bug `bismark-mgmt` and want to fix it.
-Because `bismark-mgmt` is a builtin package, you can upgrade it using `brm upgrade`.
+Suppose you discover a bug in the `bismark-mgmt` package and want to fix it.
+Because `bismark-mgmt` is a builtin package, you can upgrade it using `brm packages upgrade`.

 First, build a new ipk file to fix the problem, making sure to increase the revision and/or version number.
 For example, the *djelibeybi* release might ship with version